 It has been an exciting process of developing our blog and watching it grow and generate organic views through google search.
 It takes time, but it really is worth it, and at the same time is a great way to document travels for others wanting to take a similar journey.

-In time I will develop a seperate blog about creating your own website and blog.
-If this is something you would like to do, please leave a comment with the type of information you’d like to know about developing your own blog for full-time travel.
+In time I will develop a seperate post about creating your own website and blog.
+If this is something you would like to do, please get in touch.

 Oh and hey if you do decide to take the plunge to build your own website, and Siteground is your host of choice, then go through my link here.
 It won’t cost you any anything extra, but it will help me and My Free Range Family big time!
 Plus they have exclusive offers for people signing up through our referral link.